Eliminate rotten egg smell, chlorine taste or smell, hard water, metallic taste, tough stains, cloudy water.

 You will spend significantly less money on detergents, cleaning products, conditioners, creams and personal grooming products.
 In addition, your plumbing, fixtures and appliances will be protected against costly repairs or premature replacement.

-pH – pH ranges from 0 to 14 – 7.0 being neutral.
+PH – pH ranges from 0 to 14 – 7.0 being neutral.
 Below 7.0 indicates acidity; above 7.0 indicates alkalinity.
 In order to keep your pipes from being corroded – as well as your hot water heater from being damaged, you’ll need an acid neutralizer.

 Low pH or “acid water” can mean big problems for your plumbing pipes and fixtures.
 The corrosive action of this type of water on your pipes is evident by the bluish-green stains on your sinks or tubs.
 These stains are evidence that your water is slowly dissolving the metal in your plumbing pipes.